mgoellnitz/trackdown/README.md

 # Issues

-Right now we have three collections/iterations/sprints in this issue list:
+Right now we have three areas/iterations/sprints in this issue list:

 - *1.0* This should be accomplished before an 1.0 release.
+- *mirror* Everything related to just mirroring issue collection is collected here
 - *nth* This feature is nice to have but can be left out.
 - *oos* This issue is relevant but out of the scope of this project.